threefoldfoundation/data_team/README.md

 Your day to day function e.g. Engineer, Business Developer, Promotion Member, etc.

+### Rank
+Can be used to order the listing of team memebrs in certain cases.

 ## IDs
 In the TOML file you will be asked to provide certain ids.
 Underneath you find a list of possible IDs.